MicrosoftDocs/windows-ai-docs/docs/apis/phi-silica.md

 As Microsoft's most powerful NPU-tuned local language model, Phi Silica is optimized for efficiency and performance on Windows Copilot+ PCs devices while still offering many of the capabilities found in Large Language Models (LLMs).

-**This level of optimization is exclusive to the model within the Windows App SDK and is not available in other versions of Phi Silica.**
+**This level of optimization is exclusive to the model within the Windows App SDK and is not available in other versions of Phi.**

 For API details, see [API ref for Phi Silica in the Windows App SDK](phi-silica-api-ref.md).